Windows

 Val Paliy

 Edge can now use all the extensions I had in Chrome, and Edge has many great features built in which Chrome doesn’t.
 Like Web Capture, for example.
 Edge is also faster and loads web pages when Chrome can’t (this was recently discovered by yours truly when my network connection speed dropped due to technical issues on my service provider’s side).
+This browser comparison shows why many users are switching to Edge for better performance and built-in productivity features.

-How To Get macOS Font Rendering In Windows.
+How To Get macOS Font Rendering In Windows?

 Val Paliy